$5 - $10 6th Grade Social Studies & History Resources (by price, low to high)

 Product

-Bill of Rights Activity Nonfiction Reading Comprehension Task Card Escape Room
+The Great Depression Activity Reading Comprehension Task Card Escape Room

 By That One Cheerful Classroom

-Make learning about the Bill of Rights fun with this engaging, hands-on task card escape room.
+This Great Depression activity will make learning fun with this engaging, hands-on task card escape room.
 This activity includes 16 task cards that are broken down into 4 levels or puzzle types, giving students a chance to practice nonfiction reading comprehension skills while actively decoding puzzles.

-Lead your students to discover information about the Bill of Rights by exploring it on their own before teaching or have them use it to review information.
+Lead your students to discover information about The Great Depression by exploring it on their own before teaching or have them use it to review information.
 Students will answer questions that can be found directly in their reading passage, so there is no prior knowledge needed.

 Here's what you'll get: